 Once you have control of your chin, you can release your grip from the base of the tail and hold your chinchilla in a normal fashion.

-Sometimes Other Chinchilla Mates Can Injure A Chinchilla’s Tail
+Other Chinchillas Could Injure or Hurt A Chinchilla’s Tail

 Although it’s rare for this to happen, it is possible that two chinchillas living as pairs may fight in a sense that an injury could cause a wound or a portion of the tail to be missing.